tronador80/Time-Event/README.md

 Download the file from http://code.google.com/p/mate-tools/downloads/detail?name=CoNLL2009-ST-English-ALL.anna-3.3.parser.model and copy it to the folder pawel-model/src/main/resources/models/mate .

-Execute Maven with mvn -DskipTests install
+Execute Maven with `mvn -DskipTests install` .

 a) Put the jars (sopremo-pawel.jar and pawel-model.jar and anna-3.3.jar
 and index-import.jar) in the "lib" directory there where the stratosphere is installed...